 New Delhi the 30th day of June 2020

 ANNEXURE- B TO THE AUDITOR'S REPORT '

-as on 31st March 2019 in conjunction with our audit of the financialstatements of the Company for the
+as on 31st March 2020 in conjunction with our audit of the financialstatements of the Company for the

 Management's Responsibility for the Internal Financial Controls I

 These responsibilities include the design implementation and maintenance of adequateinternal financial controls that were operating effectively for ensuring the orderly andefficient conduct of its business including adherence to company's policies thesafeguarding of its assets the prevention and detection of fraud and errors the accuracyand completeness of accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.
 I

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial control system over financial reporting and their operatingeffectiveness.
-Our audit of internal financial controls over financial reportingincluded obtaining an understanding of internal financial controls over financialreporting assessing the risk that a material weakness exists and testing and evaluatingthe design and operating effectiveness of internal control based on the assessed risk.
+Our audit of internal *financial controls over financial reportingincluded obtaining an understanding of internal financial controls over financialreporting assessing the risk that a material weakness exists and testing and evaluatingthe design and operating effectiveness of internal control based on the assessed risk.
 Theprocedures selected depend on the auditor's judgment including the assessment of risks ofmaterial misstatement of the financial statements whether due to fraud or error.

 We believe that the audit evidences we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.
 I

 Meaning of Internal Financial Controls over Financial Reporting

-(1) Pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the Company;
+(1) Pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the Company; .

 (2) Provide reasonable assurance that transactions are recorded as necessary to permitpreparation of financial statements in accordance with generally accepted accountingprinciples and the receipt and expenditures of the Company are being only in accordancewith authorizations of management and directors of the Company; and I

 Inherent Limitations of Internal Financial Controls over Financial Reporting